 While most people end up visiting Phuket’s main beaches, due to Phuket’s large size, there are heaps of other places that are worth visiting and exploring.
 Skip out on visiting the busy tourist beaches of Karon, Patong, and Kata instead, hire a motorbike (or a car) and drive around in search of some off-the-beaten path beach.
 From the stunning Banana Beach,Kata Noi, Nai Thon, and Surin, there are literally loads to choose from.
 Escape the drives of local vendors and sun loungers, instead, grab a beach sarong and a hat and plop yourself near a tree as you enjoy quiet beaches with the most vibrant waters imaginable.

-Editor’s Note: Traveling around Thailand?
-Download our FREE app, Get Stoked on iOS to help you find awesome things to do.
+Editor’s Note: Traveling around Phuket?
+Download our FREE app, Get Stoked to help you find awesome things to do.

 Gaze at the Karon Viewpoint